-The Appellation of Origin for Tequila and Mezcal could deteriorate and Michoacán as well as some municipalities in the state of Tamaulipas.
+The Appellation of Origin for Tequila and Mezcal could deteriorate

+The appellation of origin for Tequila dates from 1974.
+The territory of the appellation of origin includes the entire state of Jalisco and some border municipalities of the neighboring states of Guanajuato, Nayarit and Michoacán as well as some municipalities in the state of Tamaulipas.
 The appellation of origin imposes strict standards for the cultivation of Agave Azul within its regions and the production of Tequila.